DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-11 Environmental Artist Meeting Notes.md

 ## Area 2
 Preparing for battle if it comes to it (spells, weapons, armor)
 - Forge / Armory
 - Training Area / Training hall

 ## Area 3

-### Types of Levels

-- Area 2:

-- Area 2:

-- Area 3: Outdoors wtf goin on type shit

-- Area 3: Indoors wtf goin on type shit
+- Abstract outdoors areas
+- Abstract indoors areas

-- Area 3: Amalgamation of the things in the previous areas
+- Amalgamation of the items found in the previous areas

-## 3 areas

-Area 2 () -

-Area 3 (Abstract / open roof) -
+- Expose the levels to be more open

 # New Feature: "Challenge Rooms"
 - In the game, the player can pick up "keys"